Alexandra Abrahams: National government

 On 12 November 2025, Abrahams was appointed as the Deputy Minister of Trade, Industry and Competition by president Cyril Ramaphosa, following a request by Steenhuisen.
-She replaces Andrew Whtifield, who was sacked by Ramaphosa in June.
+She replaced Andrew Whitfield, who was sacked by Ramaphosa in June.
 She was sworn into office on 17 November 2025.

+On 17 June 2026, the newly elected DA leader Geordin Hill-Lewis requested that Ramaphosa appoint her as the Deputy Minister of Electricity and Energy.
+Ramaphosa acceded to Hill-Lewis's request on 30 June 2026.